henninb/flutter-cribbage/readme.md

 5. **Match tracking** – wins/losses and skunks accumulate across games in local storage.
 Restart at any time via the app bar refresh icon.

+## Debugging Features

+### Debug Score Dialog (Debug Builds Only)

+When running in debug mode, you can manually adjust scores for testing:

+1. **Triple-tap** on either player's score number in the score header
+2. A debug dialog will appear with +/- buttons
+3. Adjust scores by 1 or 5 points using the controls
+4. Click **Apply** to update the scores

+This feature is automatically disabled in release builds and is useful for:
+- Testing end-game scenarios
+- Verifying skunk detection logic
+- Debugging score-related issues
+- Quick game state setup for testing

 ## Testing

 Two focused suites ensure the Dart port stays faithful to the Kotlin logic: